 The Athena SWAN Charter

-Athena SWAN Awards
+Institutional Athena SWAN Bronze award

 In 2011 it was announced that medical schools will in the future be required to hold at least a silver award at school level in order to be eligible for certain research funding.
 Similar requirements may also be extended to other STEMM research funding bodies later on.

 Feedback and queries

 The university welcomes and encourages feedback from staff or students about our work on Athena SWAN.
 If you would like to provide feedback or have any other query about this, please contact Helen Tatch, Equality and Diversity Adviser, at email@example.com; tel: (01273 64) 2835.